theprojectsomething/re.places/README.md

 // any options you provide to a search are merged with your default options const result = await replaces.search({
   query: 'ca',
-  // for this search we do want to weight by IP location
+  // for this search we want to weight by IP location (even though we turned it off above)
   aroundLatLngViaIP: true,
 });